 One-Time and Three Year Pledges

 If not obvious, a single, large, up-front contribution will have the most impact on the campaign as the amount is certain and immediately available.
 For those who cannot afford to make such a contribution, a commitment to regularly (weekly or monthly) contribute to the campaign over a three-year period may be a better choice.
 You may also wish to consider a combination of the two – an initial gift followed by regular giving for three years.
+Either option can be noted on the Commitment Card.
 It is important that you do not decrease your normal gifting to Trinity in an effort to shift funds to the campaign.

 If you have stock (or other investments) outside of a retirement account (regular investment brokerage account or stock certificates in your lock box), and you have owned it for over one year, there is a tax-advantaged way to make the value of that stock go farther.
 If you simply sell it to free up cash to a make a contribution to the campaign, you will likely have to pay income tax on the gain.
 But, if you transfer the appreciated stock directly to Trinity, you will not have a gain to report on your tax return and you may be able to get a tax deduction for the full value of the donated stock.